Embi/code-samples/README.md

 OIDC backends (this solution showcases two backends: Fusionauth and Auth0).

 ### [architecture](architecture)
-Software architecture that I designed and implemented for TailorInvest start-up (company ceased to exist for financial reasons).
+Software/system architecture that I designed and implemented for Tailor Invest start-up (company ceased to exist for financial reasons).
 Everything in the diagram was designed and implemented in a span of roughly 5 months.